-Along with all those juicy, red strawberries and tart, crisp rhubarb stalks filling the markets right now, here's another welcome seasonal arrival: Food & Wine Magazine
+Along with all those juicy, red strawberries and tart, crisp rhubarb stalks filling the markets right now, here's another welcome seasonal arrival: Food & Wine Magazine's annual cocktail guide.

 Mouth-watering photographs, a wide range of recipes (classic to cutting edge, aperitifs to after-dinner, individual to pitcher).
 Features contributions from many well-known mixologists and signature cocktails from famous bars.
 A paperback book spun-off from a magazine and published annually, this pocket guide has something of a built-in expiration date.

 130 cocktail recipes and 27 party-food recipes.
 The cocktail recipes are grouped into sections: Aperitifs, Latin Drinks, Seasonal Drinks, Frozen Drinks, Pitcher Drinks, After-Dinner Drinks, Classics, Mixologists' Drinks (these are the cutting-edge recipes), and Mocktails (alcohol-free mixed drinks).

 An all-in-one resource for cocktails and cocktail parties at home, with recommendations for bars across the USA.

 Besides a completely new selection of recipes, other updates from the 2008 edition include the addition of "Top Home Bartending Tips," as well as "Taste-Test Winners" among various brands of whiskey, gin, vodka, tequila, and rum (each type of spirit is further broken down into several style categories: white/dark, value/high-end, sipping/mixing, etc.).
 Recipes are now formatted to include an at-a-glance system of symbols indicating: level of difficulty, type of party food, type of alcohol used, syrups and purees called for, and type of glassware recommended.
 Absent from the 2009 edition is 2008's list of top liquor stores.